tnordloh/testing_your_legacy/README.md

   expires_at: <%= (Date.today + 5.days).to_s(:db) %>
 ```

 So, now we can try to make our test work.
 We should break the login functionality out, but for now, let's just give this a shot as-is.
-To simplify things, we'll just do the 'login' portion, so that we just test one thing at a time.
+To simplify things, we'll just do the 'login' portion:

 ```ruby
 test "visit /user/profile/:id" do